TNTurnerLab/Tortoise/README.md

 * chrom_length: Optional chromosome length file, use if you are not using human reference GRCh38.
 Can leave blank if using GRCh38.
 Please make this a two column, tab delimited file, with the first chromosome and the second column the length of the chromosome
 * "glnexus_dv_model": Optional model file, if you are running Deepvariant on WES data, please add "DeepVariantWES".
 Otherwise, leave this blank
 * "interval_file": If you are using an interval, please provide the path here.
 If not, please leave this blank. ,
 *  "dv_model":  Please add the DeepVariant model here, defaults to WGS.
+Change this to WES or PACBIO if you are running those types of data